Orion98MC/hoster/README.md

 ```

 * At least one service must be provided
-* each service must conform to the hoster protocol
+* each service must conform to the hoster protocol (see below)

 Example: